smlisk0630/homework3/README.md

 This repository holds our third homework assignment, a refactoring of the code for a password generator website.
 I refactored code in the HTML file and wrote the code in the Javascript file.

+## Link to Deployed Application
+This application can be found at https://smlisk0630.github.io/homework3/.

 ## Screenshots
 ![Password Generator](assets/Password%20Generator.png)
 ![Password Length Prompt](assets/Password%20Length%20Prompt.png)